 - Blood pressure cuff (optional, they are in the rooms too)

 PLEASE DO NOT BRING ANYTHING ELSE.
 There is no room to store belongings.

 The Clinical Skills and Simulation Center (CSSC) is located in the basement of the Evans Building.
 Take the elevator or stairs down one flight and follow the signs to the CSSC.

 Students will be expected to:

 - Introduce themselves to the patient and use the patient’s name

-- Use appropriate interview and communication techniques (For example: start with a series of open-ended questions and gradually move to more targeted ones.
-Avoid medical jargon, show empathy where appropriate etc.)
+- Use appropriate interview and communication techniques to conduct a patient centered interview and examination.
+(For example: start with a series of open-ended questions and gradually move to more targeted ones.
+Avoid medical jargon, show empathy where appropriate, use appropriate transitional statements, elicit the patient’s concerns etc.)

 - Obtain the History of Present Illness including the 7 Cardinal Features of the Symptom

 - Find out about the Past History, Medications, Allergies, Habits and Family History as it might pertain to the History of Present Illness

 - Perform the parts of the Physical Exam as instructed at orientation